energywebfoundation/ssi/apps/vc-api/docs/tutorials/consent-tutorial.md

 **Sample Expected Response Body**

 This should give a response similar to this one, with a different `did`.
 Note down the `id` property.
-This is the authority portals's DID.
+This is the consent-requesting portals's DID.

 ```json
 {